kiki-lamb/drumtool/README.md

      puts message

-DrumTool's preprocessors internally convert your input code into Ruby code like this:
+DrumTool's preprocessor internally converts your input code into Ruby code like this:

     self.class.include DrumTool::Models
     Bubbles::Standard.track do